knative/docs/docs/tutorials/operators-install/README.md

-# Install Knative with Kubernetes Operators
+# Install with the Knative Operator

 --8<-- "prerequisites.md"